concur/developer.concur.com/src/api-reference/travel/itinerary/booking/booking-resource.markdown

 layout: reference
 ---

-## Description
-The Booking resource represents booking segments in the Concur Travel system.
+The Booking resource represents booking segments in the SAP Concur Travel system.
 TripLink suppliers use this resource to display a subset of the full booking fields.

 ## Version
 Version 1.1